Configuration¶

 Settings for the static type output.

-• output_path: Output folder.
+output_path: Output folder.
 The HTML documentation, assets and Postman collection will be generated to this folder.
 Source Markdown will still be in resources/docs.
-Default: public/docs.
+Default:public/docs.

 Settings for the laravel type output.

-• add_routes: Set this to true if you want the documentation endpoint to be automatically set up for you.
-Of course, you can use your own routing instead, by setting this to false.
+add_routes: Set this totrueif you want the documentation endpoint to be automatically set up for you.
+Of course, you can use your own routing instead, by setting this tofalse.docs_url: The path for the documentation endpoint (ifadd_routesis true).
+Your Postman collection (if you have that enabled) will be at this path + ‘.json’ (eg/docs.json).
+Default:/docs.middleware: List of middleware to be attached to the documentation endpoint (ifadd_routesis true).

 The base URL to be used in examples.
 By default, this will be the value of config('app.url').